zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

       - any resolution or mediation processes
       - potential punishments for a confirmed violation

-    Examples: The [Contributor Covenant](https://www.contributor-covenant.org/) is the de-facto CoC, but it is commonly used only as a starting point and then customized for each community.
+    Examples: The [Contributor Covenant](https://www.contributor-covenant.org/) is the de-facto OSS CoC, but it is commonly used only as a starting point and then customized for each community.

-3. An **Anti-Code of Conduct** or anti-CoC is a code of ethics that is intentionally vague about the items listed above that a CoC attempts to clarify.
+3. An **anti-code of conduct** or anti-CoC is a code of ethics that is intentionally vague about the items listed above that a CoC attempts to clarify.
     Examples: The [NCoC](https://github.com/domgetter/NCoC) and Linux's [Code of Conflict](https://www.kernel.org/doc/html/v4.13/process/code-of-conflict.html) are the most famous anti-CoCs.

-I've tried to be as impartial as possible with these definitions.
-To that end, they focus on the _what_ and totally avoid the _why_.
-If you want do go down that rabbit hole, I suggest you start with [this article](https://techcrunch.com/2016/03/05/how-we-may-mesh/).
-In short, the pro-CoC group believes that CoCs make project communities more welcoming.
-The anti-CoC crowd is a bit more varied in their specific beliefs, but they agree that the CoC cure is worse than the disease.
+These definitions focus on the _what_ and totally avoid the _why_.
+For the curious, [this article](https://modelviewculture.com/pieces/the-new-normal-codes-of-conduct-in-2015-and-beyond) thoroughly covers the motivations of both sides.
+In short, the pro-CoC group believes that CoCs make project communities more welcoming, particularly to historically marginalized groups.
+The anti-CoC crowd believes that the CoC cure is worse than the disease.

 Lastly, I should mention that the most contentious part of CoCs relate to their scope.
 CoCs that only consider your actions within official group spaces — mailing lists, forums, conventions, pull requests, etc. — are significantly less contentious than CoCs that include other public forums like twitter.
 In fact, it was my defense of [a scope change in the Go CoC](https://blog.golang.org/conduct-2018) that inspired me to write this post.